 Create More Opportunities

 That can mean training and cross-training.
-You can have them enroll for a masters in communication to develop a sustainable professional growth.
+You can have them enroll for a masters in communication or MBA to develop a sustainable professional growth.
 Employees love to hone their skills and to work at exciting and challenging tasks.
 You can make them feel recognized by giving them new opportunities to work instead of letting them carry out the same, monotonous tasks.

 How about asking them to volunteer in your company’s upcoming corporate social responsibility event?
 This way, they’ll think that their efforts are worthwhile enough to be considered.